An installation by Scott Hazard called Hidden Rock #1, outside of Annie Louise Wilkerson, MD Nature Preserve Park

 Wayfinding Artist-in-Residence

-The City of Raleigh Department of Transportation has a one-year opportunity for an artist-in-residence to design creative wayfinding signs throughout downtown Raleigh, helping visitors navigate between sites, and create family-friendly itineraries and routes.
+Artist Katie Stewart is working with the City of Raleigh Department of Transportation to design and install creative wayfinding signs in downtown Raleigh, which help visitors navigate between sites and create family-friendly itineraries and routes.

 Learn more.